 The project execution plan and the project managerial plan are two essential tools in the whole project management arsenal.
 As much as a project execution plan details all activities involving project execution, a project management plan will give a general framework through which the project can be managed during its life cycle.

-During the start of a new project, the scope, complexity, and stakeholder requirements of this project must be carefully assessed before any plan or a set of plans is decided upon.
+During the start of a new project performance, the scope, complexity, and stakeholder requirements of this project must be carefully assessed before any plan or a set of plans is decided upon.
 Through effective use of these documents, one can also successfully deliver projects, which lead to customer satisfaction.